mfilipiec/spacex/README.md

-# spacex
+# SpaceX • The game

-SpaceX • The game
+Simple game create using Three.js library for school procject.